AnggaR96s/Reforestation/README.md

-## Why did the chicken get a penalty?
-For fowl play.
+## Why do cows not have toes?
+They lactose!